reactioncommerce/reaction/README.md

 1. Create one or more stores where files will be saved.
 You can choose a storage adapter that works for you.
 1. Create an instance of TempFileStore, which defines where multi-part browser uploads will be stored temporarily while the upload is in progress.
 You can create multiple, but usually one is enough even if you have multiple FileCollections and/or multiple stores.
 1. Create one or more FileCollection (or MeteorFileCollection) instances, where information about files will be stored.
-The backing store for these is MongoDB, and each document is known as a FileRecord.
+The backing store for these is MongoDB ( >= 3.6 due to the usage of Change Streams ), and each document is known as a FileRecord.
 You must link one or more of the stores created in the previous step with your FileCollection.
 1. Create a FileDownloadManager instance, which you will use to register an HTTP endpoint for file downloads.
 Usually one is enough, even if you have multiple FileCollections and/or multiple stores, but you could create multiple if you need different response headers for different FileCollections.
 1. Create and start a RemoteUrlWorker instance, which triggers final storage streaming from a remote URL, after you've inserted a FileRecord that you created using `FileRecord.fromUrl`.
 1. Create and start a TempFileStoreWorker instance, which triggers final storage after an upload from a browser is complete.